 All students (with or without testing) can schedule an occasional 15-minute meeting with a member of the Academic Support staff to get extra help on study skills, test preparation, note taking, organization, or planning.

 Subject Area Tutors

 Any student (with or without testing) who requires subject-area academic support may request a tutor.
 These tutors are paid for by the family, but are vetted by Williston and can work with students on campus before or after school or during students’ free periods.
-Parents may request a tutor by contacting the Academic Support Coordinator.
+Parents may request a tutor by contacting the Director of Academic Support.